szwiep/py_SBeLT/README.md

 [![status](https://joss.theoj.org/papers/d7b9cc16b87e8875ec7115a22e1413fe/status.svg)](https://joss.theoj.org/papers/d7b9cc16b87e8875ec7115a22e1413fe)
 [![szwiep](https://circleci.com/gh/szwiep/py_SBeLT.svg?style=svg)](https://app.circleci.com/pipelines/github/szwiep/py_SBeLT?filter=all)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/szwiep/py_SBeLT/master?labpath=docs%2Fnotebooks%2F)
-# Py_SBeLT
+# pySBeLT

 |![gif of 500 model runs](figures/Cropped_ModelGif.gif)
 |:--:|
 | *Figure 1.
 A .gif of 500 iterations from a `py_SBeLT`run using default parameters. |

 Rivers transport sediment particles.
-Individual particles can exhibit transport behavior that differs significantly when compared to other particles. py_SBeLT, which stands for *Stochastic Bed Load Transport*, provides a simple Python framework to numerically examine how individual particle motions in rivers combine to produce rates of transport that can be measured at one of a number of downstream points.
+Individual particles can exhibit transport behavior that differs significantly when compared to other particles. pySBeLT, which stands for *Stochastic Bed Load Transport*, provides a simple Python framework to numerically examine how individual particle motions in rivers combine to produce rates of transport that can be measured at one of a number of downstream points.
 The model can be used for basic research, and the model's relatively straightforward set-up makes it an effective and efficient teaching tool to help students build intuition about river transport of sediment particles.

 ## Installation